mattcarlotta/validateSSLCerts/README.md

 30      1       *       *       1       root    /usr/syno/etc/certificate/_archive/RANDOM_ALPHANUMERICSTRING/vSC.sh
 ```

-More information on how to configure a crontab can be found here:
+More information on how to configure a crontab job can be found here:
 <a href="https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/">Simplified how to add a job to crontab</a>
 or
 <a href="https://help.ubuntu.com/community/CronHowto">Crontab Manual</a>

-## Using Custom Flags
+## Advanced Usage: Custom Flags

 In order to keep this script as flexible as possible, you can override default options with a flag, for example:
 ```